SudoAaron/react-golang-auth0-template/README.md

 1. React Frontend: A React-based web application for user interaction and frontend logic.
 2. Golang Backend: A Golang API providing secure backend services.
+3. Postgres Database: The database to hold user data, including roles.

 ## Getting Started
 To get this application up and running, you'll need to set up both the frontend and backend components.
 Here are the general steps you'll follow: